Is UAT functional testing?

 What is functional testing?

-Functional testing is a way of verifying that each system function meets the functional specification document.
+Functional testing (Click here to see Why Functional Testing is Required) is a way of verifying that each system function meets the functional specification document.

 Inputs are put into the system with the actual results (or outputs) of these functions compared against the expected results defined in the functional specification.